 As a direct consequence of this modification to the CBLP Section 2 Policy SS11, the Marks Tey Neighbourhood Plan examiner suggested that the MTNP policy MT15 should also be modified to include the current application site as part of the policy allocation to achieve conformity with the current adopted site allocation in the adopted LDF Site Allocation as a Local Employment Site and the Section 2 CBLP Local Economic Area allocation in the modified Policy SS11: Marks Tey.

 The application site is thus allocated for employment purposes in the current adopted local plan, emerging CBLP and the Marks Tey Neighbourhood Plan and the principle of employment use on the application site is in conformity with all of these documents.
-The MTNP has yet to undergo referendum in March 2022.
+The MTNP was adopted in April 2022 and carries full weight.
+The site-specific policy MT15 (see para.
+7.7 above) contains a requirement that: